Canadian import documents required for customs clearance

 We don’t believe in guesswork.
 We get it right the first time.

-If you import goods into Canada, please reach out to one of our trade professionals to ensure you have the right import documents for your next shipment.
+If you import goods into Canada, reach out to one of our trade professionals to ensure you have the right import documents for your next shipment.